davideclark/skylanders-portal-lights/README.md

 If a figure is placed on the portal the portal lights change to match the figures elemental type,  water is blue, fire is red etc.
 The windows version also displays a full screen colour and the name of the figure.

-## C# Version (Windows with LibUSB)

-A .NET application using LibUsbDotNet for Windows.

 ### Setup:
 1. Install the WinUSB driver using Zadig - see [ZADIG-SETUP.md](PortalLights-CSharp/ZADIG-SETUP.md)
 2. Build and run: